teacherstrange/osc/packages/osc-ui/src/styles/README.md

 **Note:** You will notice that the space-scale variables use px whereas the font-scale variables use rem.
 This is to combat an interesting case where increasing the font size will also increase the padding/margin of the box.
 You can read more about this here: https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/#bonus-rem-quality-of-life

-Following that you can either use `--space-*` or `--font-*` to set the spacing depending on you need.
+Following that you can either use `--space-*` or `--font-*` to set the spacing depending on your need.

 ## Media Queries